deammion/Engr-Project/project_requirement/project-requirement.md

 ### 1.1 Purpose

-The Purpose of this project is to create a working prototype of a stand alone program capable of reading, interpreting, and analyzing HTTP source code with the intended purpose of preventing XSS, using nonce tags.
+The purpose of this project is to create a working prototype of a proxy plugin program.
+This program will be capable of reading, interpreting, and analyzing HTTP source code, with the intended purpose of preventing XSS using CSP nonce tags.

 ### 1.2 Scope